Lets take a look at some of the players that we expect to be jettisoned and some that we believe will survive the purge.

 Marvcus Patton /MLB/ Kansas City - The veteran linebacker has lost his starting job to LB Mike Maslowski who is being moved inside so he would have to take a pay cut to stay but that doesn't seem on the horizon at this point.
 He can still play at an acceptable level and certainly would make a solid backup for most clubs.

 Ray Crockett /CB/ Denver - The veteran cornerback is getting up there in age and is probably best used in a nickel or dime role at this point in his career.

 Veterans Expected To Survive The Purge

-Ron Dayne /RB/New York Giants - He's been able to get in better shape this offseason and the club has said repeatedly they want him on the roster because if starting RB Tiki Barber got hurt they would have no one who is capable of handling the load.
+Ron Dayne /RB/ New York Giants - He's slimmed down finally and the club has said repeatedly they want him on the roster because if starting RB Tiki Barber got hurt they would have no one who is capable of handling the load.
 They don't believe veteran RB Dorsey Levens could handle a starting role at this point in his career.

-Kyle Brady /TE/Jacksonville - New head coach Jack Del Rio said recently that the club has enough room under the cap to accommodate Brady's salary so he's not expected to be released.
-However, the club still want to restructure his contract.
+Kyle Brady /TE/ Jacksonville - New head coach Jack Del Rio said recently that the club has enough room under the cap to accommodate Brady's salary so he's not expected to be released.
+However, the club still wants to restructure his contract.